Vb2341/Hi-PEEC/README.md

 This repo contains the code for cluster extraction in Hi-PEEC based on the LEGUS cluster extraction script.

 ### Changelog ###
+#### v 1.4 ####
+- Adds in support for using separate isolated source files for certain filters

+This change supports both multiple filters for a single additional starfile and also multiple additional files for multiple filters.

 #### v 1.3 ####
 - Fixes major bug in the aperture correction application
 - Adds fk5 support to the Edgemasking